blob42/hugobot/README.md

 ## Sqliteweb interface

-- See Docker files
+- See the Docker files for more information.

 ## First time usage

-- The database is automatically generated the first time you run the program.
-  You can add your feeds straight into the sqlite db using your favorite sqlite GUI or the provided web gui in the docker-compose file.
+- The first time you run the program, it will automatically generate the database.
+You can add your feeds to the Sqlite database using your preferred Sqlite GUI.

 ## Contribution

-- PRs welcome, current priority is to add tests.
+- We welcome pull requests.
+Our current priority is adding tests.
 - Check the [TODO](#TODO) section.

 ## TODO: